 By Megan Roessler

-As we revel in spring, there’s no better time to trot your best furry pal to one of the city’s dog parks for some sun and fun.
+As we revel in warm weather, there’s no better time to trot your best furry pal to one of the city’s dog parks for some sun and fun.

 INDIAN LAKE DOG PARK